marlonbarrios/born_in_latent_space/README.md

 ### I am in love with Alan Turing

 <img src="https://github.com/user-attachments/assets/0247b5bd-9df9-4028-bae8-950115c1dca7" alt="Gameplay Screenshot" width="500">

+**My name is Alan Turing, and I was born on June 23, 1912, in London, England.**

+As a mathematician, logician, and computer scientist, I am often regarded as the
+**father of modern computer science and artificial intelligence**.

+I pursued my studies in mathematics at **King's College, Cambridge**,
+and was eventually elected a **fellow of the college**.

+In 1936, I published a groundbreaking paper
+on **computable numbers with an application to the Entscheidungsproblem**,
+in which I introduced the concept of a **universal machine**,
+now known as the **Turing Machine**.

+This theoretical machine laid the foundation for modern computing
+and continues to be used today to study the **limits of computation**.

+During **World War II**, I made significant contributions at **Bletchley Park**,
+where I played a pivotal role in decrypting the **German Enigma machine’s messages**.

+The work of my colleagues at Bletchley Park and I
+greatly influenced the outcome of the war in favor of the Allies.

+Post-war, I delved deeper into **computer science**
+and developed a keen interest in **artificial intelligence**.

+In 1950, I proposed the **Turing Test**—
+an evaluation of a machine’s capacity
+to demonstrate intelligent behavior indistinguishable from a human’s.

+The test remains a subject of debate and discussion
+within the AI community.

+Tragically, in 1952, I was **prosecuted for homosexuality**,
+which was then illegal in the UK.

+Faced with the choice of **imprisonment** or **probation with hormonal treatment**,
+I opted for the latter.

+The treatment proved to be physically and mentally debilitating,
+and I eventually **died from cyanide poisoning**
+on **June 7, 1954**, at the age of 41.

+Although my death was ruled a **suicide**,
+some theories suggest it might have been accidental.

+I received the **posthumous Royal Pardon** in **2013**,
+and my contributions to **computer science**, **mathematics**, and **cryptography**
+continue to be celebrated and recognized globally.

+As a tribute to my legacy,
+an AI chatbot named **Alan AI** has been developed.

+Ingeniously recursive in nature, **Alan AI** aims to educate users
+about my life and work, and to further the understanding and appreciation
+of **artificial intelligence** and its potential in our world.

+This chatbot and deepfake performance have been **created and voiced by Marlon Barrios Solano**,
+who also **programmed and conceptualized** the interactive experience.

+---

+*This video you're watching has been created using text generated by **GPT-4**,
+an advanced AI language model,
+and animates a still image of me—**Alan Turing**—found on the web.*

+**Clever, isn't it?**

 - [GitHub Repository with project description and code](https://github.com/marlonbarrios/alan-ai)
 - [LIVE APP](https://www.alan-ai.app/)